Mamata Banerjee not to attend PM Modi's meeting with chief ministers

 Ahead of his meeting with chief ministers, the prime minister had on Saturday reviewed the steps being taken to contain the COVID-19 pandemic in areas with high case load and the road map for effective management of the situation.

-Modi had suggested that the home minister and the health minister convene an emergency meeting with the Delhi Lt governor and chief minister and other officials to plan a "coordinated and comprehensive response" to handle the challenge posed by rising cases of COVID-19 in Delhi.
+Modi had suggested that the home minister and the Health Minister convene an emergency meeting with the Delhi Lt governor and chief minister and other officials to plan a "coordinated and comprehensive response" to handle the challenge posed by rising cases of COVID-19 in Delhi.

-The meets suggested by the prime minister took place on Sunday.
+The meets suggested by the Prime Minister took place on Sunday.

-This would be the prime minister''s sixth round of consultation with the chief ministers, the last being on May 11.
+This would be the prime minister's sixth round of consultation with the Chief Ministers, the last being on May 11.

-Home Minister Amit Shah spoke with all the chief ministers over telephone in the last week of May, just before lockdown-4 was to end.
+Home Minister Amit Shah spoke with all the Chief Ministers over telephone in the last week of May, just before lockdown-4 was to end.